Health Sciences (MSc Program)

 Thesis

-The thesis () shall be assigned 12 credit hours.
+The thesis () is assigned 12 credit hours.

 Transfer Credit